Home improvement service

 If you are a council tenant and require adaptations, take a look at our adaptations page.

-The service now operates a handyvan scheme.
-This scheme is set up to carry out practical support services for older and disabled people in their home, including accident prevention measures and minor repairs.
+The Handy Van service provides practical support services for older and disabled people in their home, including accident prevention measures and minor repairs.

 Energy advice work